 Explore the art of NIRS

-The aim of the first Artinis symposium is to create an open platform for both experienced and novice researchers, scientist and academic students.
-During these 2.5-days we offer lots of hands-on experience, NIRS workshops, scientific lectures, social events and possibilities to share your experiences with us and other attendees.
-The core topics will include the latest developments and studies in neuroscience, brain-computer interfaces, psychology, neonatology, multi-modal applications like NIRS/EEG, physiology and sports science.
+The Artinis symposium is an open platform for NIRS enthusiasts.
+Our visitors include academic students, scientists and researchers, both experienced and novice.
+We offer lots of hands-on experience, NIRS workshops, scientific lectures, social events and possibilities to share your experiences with us and other attendees.
+The core topics will include the latest developments in neuroscience, brain-computer interfacing, psychology, neonatology, sports science, physiology and multi-modal applications like NIRS-EEG-tCS.